 The Pediatric Education for Prehospital Professionals (PEPP) Course has a rich history.
-It is the product of 21 years of collaboration, brainstorming, review, and revision by many dedicated physicians, nurses, paramedics, EMTs, and EMS educators interested in improving the quality of prehospital care for children.
+It is the product of over 20 years of collaboration, brainstorming, review, and revision by many dedicated physicians, nurses, paramedics, Emergency Medical Technicians (EMTs), and EMS educators interested in improving the quality of prehospital care for children.

 The PEPP Course is the culmination of the best, most current, and most innovative educational efforts in prehospital pediatrics, including the pediatric components of the National EMS Education Standards EMTs, AEMTs, and Paramedics.

 The PEPP Course began in 1990 as a distant vision of the California Pediatric Emergency and Critical Care Coalition and the California EMSC Project, funded by the California EMS Authority.

 In 1992, the coalition's Pediatric Education for Paramedics (PEP) Task Force joined with the American College of Emergency Physician's Pediatric Emergency Medicine Committee and published Pediatric Education Guidelines for Paramedics.
 These guidelines were the first national consensus curriculum on prehospital pediatrics.
 Subsequently, a National PEP Task Force was formed which brought together representatives from the Florida Technical Advisory Panel for EMSC, the California PEP Task Force, and several other pediatric prehospital education groups.
 The new National PEP Task Force was funded by the Florida Emergency Medicine Foundation, who assumed a major leadership role in the project, and by the California EMS Authority.